tdongsi/SqlTests/README.md

    * If the tests are readable and accessible to developers, they can easily run the tests on their own, without much intervention of QEs.

 Note that for testing data mart, JUnit/TestNG is still a powerful framework for defining tests.
 In many cases,

+## Tricks and Tips

+Use two EXCEPT queries to verify equality.

+Add limit when the expected return of the test SQL query is nothing.